USS Bondia: Post-war activity

-Between her return to the Philippines in late September 1945 and the first week in January 1946, the store ship made two more round-trip voyages to Manus and back.
+Between the return of the USS Bon to the Philippines in late September 1945 and the first week in January 1946, the store ship made two more round-trip voyages to Manus and back.
 On 1 February 1946, Bondia set sail for the United States.
 She made a brief stop at Pearl Harbor between 24 and 26 February before arriving in San Francisco, California, on 6 March.
 She remained on the U.S. West Coast for almost a month and then headed back to the Far East on 3 April.
 The ship arrived in Qingdao, China, on the 27th.
 During the following five weeks, Bondia made calls at ports in China, Korea, and Japan.
 She headed home from Japan on 12 June and arrived in San Francisco on the 28th.
 Just over a month later, on 29 July 1946, she was placed out of commission and was transferred to the Maritime Commission.